deficollective/defiscan/src/content/protocols/pooltogether-v5.md

 ## Conclusion

-The Pooltogether V5 deployment on Ethereum Mainnet achieves _Low_ centralization risk score for its _Upgradeability_, _Autonomy_, _Exit Window_ and _Exit Window_ dimensions.
+The Pooltogether V5 deployment on Ethereum Mainnet achieves _Low_ centralization risk score for its _Upgradeability_, _Autonomy_, _Exit Window_ and _Accessibility_ dimensions.
 It thus ranks Stage 2.

 > Overall score: Stage 2